-Forest management planning sessions were re-initiated within District 23 in 2008.
-The result of this process combined with information gathered during a previous public consultation process conducted by AMEC Earth and Environmental Ltd, resulted in this five year operating plan covering the time period from 2008-2012.
+Most recent forest management planning sessions held within District 23 were held in 2008.
+The result of this process combined with information gathered during a previous public consultation process conducted by AMEC Earth and Environmental Ltd, resulted in a five year operating plan covering the time period from 2008-2012.
+Since there was no forest activity in the district in the past five years and the goals identified during the planning sessions were more longer term in nature, it was agreed with the Nunatsiavut Government that the same plan would be resubmitted for the next five year planning cycle of 2013-2017.

 This plan outlines the various management activities scheduled to take place in the district during the outlined planning period.
 Further refinements are made to operational activities in the annual work schedule, which is subject to further review.

 District 23 is approximately 2.2 million hectares of boreal forest situated in Northern Labrador.
 The district is comprised of mainly of low volume stands and non-forested and non-productive area.
-Only approximately 2% of the district has a commercial productive forest, dominated by a black spruce/balsam fir mixed forest.
+Only approximately 2% of the district has a commercial productive forest, dominated by a black spruce and balsam fir mixed forest.
 This is the majority of commercial timber resources that exist on the North coast of Labrador.
 The district is generally bound by the Labrador Coast on the East, Groswater Bay and Lake Melville on the south, the Mulligan and Red Wine Rivers in the West and the Kanainktok Bay River and Bay in the north.

-The majority of the residents in the district are or Inuit decent and since the signing of the Labrador Inuit Land Claims Agreement in 2005, the District contains three land classes, Labrador Inuit Lands, Labrador Inuit Settlement Area and Crown Lands.
+The majority of the residents in the district are of Inuit decent and since the signing of the Labrador Inuit Land Claims Agreement in 2005, the District contains three land classes, Labrador Inuit Lands, Labrador Inuit Settlement Area and Crown Lands.

 Commercial activity has been relatively sporadic in the past, with several attempts since the 1940's to start commercial operations that have failed.
-The most recent is the operation of Postmill Lumber in Postville.
+The most recent was the operation of Postmill Lumber in Postville.
 Domestic activities remain fairly stable over time, since fuel wood is the main source of heat in the three communities and dimensional lumber is hard to get.

-Public consultations were conducted and their ideas and values incorporated into this plan.
+Previous public consultations were conducted and their ideas and values incorporated into this plan.
 Specifically, the following key district values were identified and addressed in the plan.

 - 1. Species at risk

 - 2. Cultural heritage values

 - 3. Hunting and trapping

 - 4. Non-timber values

 - 5. Socio-economic values

 - 6. Timber values

 - 7. Potential developments

 - 8. Value-added processing

 - 9. Water resources